 Just as your identity is more than just your name and physical appearance, your brand is much more than your company name and logo.
 Your brand is the embodiment of your company to all of its stakeholders: its current and future customers, of course, but also its current and potential employees, its partners, investors or funders as well as the communities affected by your company’s activities.

 The brand is the permanent mark you leave in the minds and hearts of all these people.
 It is also the cumulative result of your actions and decisions over time.
-Whether you care or not, your brand exists and influences the behaviours of others towards it.
+Whether you care or not, your company is a brand, and this brand exists and influences the behaviours of others towards it.
 So take the time to define it carefully, control its message and present it with pride and aplomb!

 While some conventions are universal, branding in a B2B context is much more complex than branding for consumers, for the following reasons: